exercism/csharp/exercises/concept/enums-advanced/.meta/design.md

 - Know how to set a flag on an enum value.
 - Know how to unset a flag on an enum value.
 - Know that an enum's underlying type can be changed.
+- Know how to use bitwise operators to manipulate bits.

 ## Out of scope